Turkish shelling kills six members of Kurdish force in Syria: Observatory

-BEIRUT Turkish army shelling killed six members of the Kurdish security forces in an area of northwestern Syria controlled by Kurdish groups overnight, the Syrian Observatory for Human Rights reported.
+BEIRUT (Reuters) - Turkish army shelling killed six members of the Kurdish security forces in an area of northwestern Syria controlled by Kurdish groups overnight, the Syrian Observatory for Human Rights reported.

 The Afrin region of northwestern Syria is controlled by the Kurdish YPG militia which holds swathes of northern Syria.